soma00333/profile/index.md

 ### Summary

-- <strong>Role</strong>: Software engineer with 7+ years of experience in site reliability and backend development
+- <strong>Role</strong>: Senior Backend Engineer with 7+ years of experience specializing in reliability engineering
-- <strong>Experience</strong>: Designed and developed distributed systems and enterprise applications, ensuring high performance and scalability
+- <strong>Experience</strong>: Developed enterprise-grade distributed systems in startup environments, effectively balancing reliability and agility
-- <strong>Skill</strong>: Go, Python, Java, Kubernetes
+- <strong>Skills</strong>: Go, Java, Rust, Kubernetes

 ### About Me

-Hello and welcome!
-I'm Soma, a Software Engineer passionate about building reliable and scalable systems that empower businesses worldwide.
-I work as a Software Engineer at Cybereason, a US-based cybersecurity company operating across 40+ countries.
-My role focuses on ensuring the reliability of a distributed system handling 80M+ events per second and managing 12,000+ servers.
-Beyond my full-time role, I actively contribute to open-source projects, including initiatives like Kubernetes, etcd, Raft, and ETL tool.
-I'm also enrolled in the Master of Science in Computer Science program at the University of Colorado Boulder, studying online from Japan.
+Hi there!
+I’m Soma, a Senior Backend Engineer who loves building reliable, scalable systems that help businesses thrive.
+I currently work as a Senior Software Engineer at Alpaca Markets, a U.S.-based fintech company that supports more than 200 partners across 40 countries in their mission to open financial access.
+My role is to keep our ultra-low-latency Broker API rock solid, meeting targets such as 1.5 ms median latency and 99.99 % availability.
+Outside of work, I actively contribute to open-source projects such as Kubernetes, etcd, Raft, and a workflow engine.
+I’m also pursuing a Master of Science in Computer Science at the University of Colorado Boulder through their online program, which lets me study remotely from Japan.

 ### Early Career

-I earned my Bachelor of Engineering from the University of Tokyo, where I developed statistical models in Python to improve medical decision-making, culminating in a published paper.
-During this time, I interned at several startups in Tokyo, where I began honing my backend development skills.
-My professional journey started as a Data Analyst at Gunosy, one of Japan's most prominent media app companies, with 40M+ users.
-Here, I worked on large-scale data analysis to optimize ads.
-After that, I co-founded Industry Technology, a Tokyo-based company providing enterprise applications for real estate companies.
-As the CTO, I led the development team, built backend systems from the ground up, and introduced SRE practices to ensure the reliability and scalability of our platforms.
-I've also contributed as a Software Engineer for several AI/LLM-focused startups, designing and improving backend systems and infrastructure as part of side projects.
+I earned my Bachelor of Engineering from the University of Tokyo, where I developed statistical models in Python to improve medical decision making.
+This work culminated in a published paper.
+During university, I interned at several startups in Tokyo, where I discovered my passion for backend development.
+My professional journey began as a Data Analyst at Gunosy, one of Japan’s leading media apps with more than 40 million users.
+There, I optimized advertising performance through large-scale data analysis.
+I then co-founded Industry Technology, a Tokyo-based company that delivers enterprise applications for real-estate firms.
+As CTO, I built entire backend systems from scratch and introduced SRE practices to ensure reliability and scalability.

+Later, I joined Cybereason as a Software Engineer, helping to operate a distributed cybersecurity platform that processes more than 80 million events per second across 12,000+ servers.
+In this role, I focused on hardening system reliability, improving observability, and leading incident response initiatives.
+In parallel with these roles, I have contributed to several AI/LLM-focused startups as side projects, designing and improving backend systems.
+This experience ultimately paved the way for my current work at Alpaca.

 ### Vision